Jupyter Notebook Tutorial: How to Install & use Jupyter?

 sudo yum install -y tree

-- Check the container and its name (changes with every installation) Use command
+Step 3) Check the container and its name

 - Get the name and use the log to open Jupyter.
-In the tutorial, the container's name is vigilant_easley.
+In this Jupyter tutorial, the container's name is vigilant_easley.
 Use command

 docker logs vigilant_easley